Starting the Pill for the First Time

 When should I start taking the pill?

 If you start on day 1 of your period, you are protected straight away.
 If you start on any other day, use condoms for the first 7 days (combined pill) or 2 days (desogestrel mini pill).
+Your pharmacist will tell you exactly when to start.

 How long does the pill take to work?